When you think about building, think CornerStone.

 In the fall of 1997 Kwaterski Millworking of Merrill, WI was purchased by Schiffmann and his childhood friend David Cox.
 The need to control the manufacture of interior and exterior construction materials fostered this expansion and Custom Millworking Inc. was born.
 Custom Millworking moved into a new 20,000 square foot facility in the spring of 1998 with state-of-the-art millwork equipment and spray booths to handle the growing needs of Custom Components and area contractors.
 Custom Components homes gradually took on a new appearance as Custom Millworking featured custom interior and exterior packages in a variety of styles and colors complimenting their Northwoods settings.

-A separate 20,000 square foot materials storage facility was built in 1998 to improve production, scheduling, material handling and the protection of these materials from the adverse elements in the northern climate.
 Market trends and a global influence on construction materials validated the need for this facility and introduced Custom Components to the advantages of volume purchasing.
 This new purchasing power enabled Custom Components the ability to provide fixed priced contracts and the additional security of a contracted price for their customers throughout the construction process.

-1998 also saw how persistence and again a vision provided one of the jewels of the north that has become known as “Bradford Point.”
+1998 also saw how persistence and again a vision provided one of the jewels of the north that is known as “Bradford Point.”
 Schiffmann and partner Don Eliason showed how a large size development can “fit” in the north woods and become a beautiful asset when man and nature combine.
 Completing the project in 5 years and finishing 5 years ahead of schedule, Bradford Point is a project that will never be duplicated in setting or beauty in northern Wisconsin.

-2003 to 2005 ushered in several new opportunities for Schiffmann and CornerStone in the area of large scale development.
+2003 to 2005 ushered in several new opportunities for Schiffmann and CornerStone in the area of large-scale development.
 In the spring of 2003 CornerStone was chosen to site develop and general contract the Wild Eagle Resort Complex on Otter and Duck Lakes located on the Eagle River Chain.
-Phase I and II of the Wild Eagle Resort was completed in the spring of 2003 and 2004 respectively and a revival of the Northern Wisconsin resort was re-established in the form of a 76 unit resort complex.
+Phase I and II of the Wild Eagle Resort was completed in the spring of 2003 and 2004 respectively and a revival of the Northern Wisconsin resort was re-established in the form of a 76-unit resort complex.

-In their never ending pursuit of being an industry leader in Northern Wisconsin project development, management and construction, CornerStone was selected as the general contractor for several larger projects in 2007.
-The ground breaking of the Kee-Mi-Con Lodge at Eagle Waters Resort, Copperwood Condominiums on Duck Lake and Tall Pines Condominiums on the “Eagle River,” put CornerStone on track for another solid year of residential and commercial construction through out the Northwoods.
+In their never-ending pursuit of being an industry leader in Northern Wisconsin project development, management and construction, CornerStone was selected as the general contractor for several larger projects in 2007.
+The ground breaking of the Kee-Mi-Con Lodge at Eagle Waters Resort, Copperwood Condominiums on Duck Lake and Tall Pines Condominiums on the “Eagle River,” put CornerStone on track for another solid year of residential and commercial construction through-out the Northwoods.

-During the economic downturn in 2008 & 2009, Schiffmann was highly praised for keeping his employee’s working, creating a complete line of Outdoor Adirondack Cedar furniture which they sold through partnership with local vendors in the surrounding communities keeping his home manufacturing team intact.
+During the economic downturn in 2008 & 2009, Schiffmann was highly praised for keeping his employee’s working, creating a complete line of Outdoor Adirondack Cedar furniture which they sold through partnerships with local vendors in the surrounding communities keeping his home manufacturing team intact.

 In 2012 CornerStone also received State and National recognition upon the completion and certification of the GreenStone, a Green Built Model Home located on the Minocqua campus.
 At the time, CornerStone was one of only three builders in the state of Wisconsin to achieve this level of certification.